crcn/tandem-old/docs/goals.md

 - Runtimes or any other non-native functionality.
 Tandem files will always be compilable down to static HTML & CSS.
 - Make web development easier.
 Easiness _may_ be a side effect, but features are generally considered if they provide a _better_ way of doing something.
 - Cover _all_ front-end user interface development cases.
 Tandem will target _simple_ use cases.
 Complex use cases will be deferred to other software and hand written code where it makes sense.
-- To cover the entire development process between mock-up -> design -> prototype -> development -> deploy.
+- To cover the entire development process between `mock-up -> design -> prototype -> development -> deploy`.
+Tandem may provide tooling to make each step more efficient, but will always focus on the `development` process.
 - Abstractions around HTML & CSS.
 Tandem will always try to aim to provide transparent tooling that _augment_ HTML & CSS creation.